ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Additional Results

-On the Antmaze tasks, we have conducted a comparative analysis between our E2O-LAPO method and several offline-to-online RL methods.
-To further validate the effectiveness of our E2O framework, we directly utilize LAPO with two Q networks for offline-to-online training and compare it with our E2O-LAPO method.
-The results are shown in \cref{fig:Appendix_exp_antmaze_lapo}.
-As original LAPO can achieve near-optimal performance in simple environments such as umaze and medium mazes during the offline stage, the online fine-tuning performance of both LAPO and E2O-LAPO is comparable.
+On the Antmaze tasks, we have conducted a comparative analysis between our ENOTO-LAPO method and several offline-to-online RL methods.
+To further validate the effectiveness of our ENOTO framework, we directly utilize LAPO with two Q networks for offline-to-online training and compare it with our ENOTO-LAPO method.
+The results are shown in Fig.~\ref{fig:Appendix_exp_antmaze_lapo}.
+As original LAPO can achieve near-optimal performance in simple environments such as umaze and medium mazes during the offline stage, the online fine-tuning performance of both LAPO and ENOTO-LAPO is comparable.
 However, in the more challenging large maze environment, directly using the offline pre-trained LAPO agent for online fine-tuning leads to slow performance improvement.
-By employing our proposed E2O framework, we demonstrate that E2O-LAPO can not only enhance the offline performance of LAPO, but also facilitate more rapid performance improvement while maintaining the offline performance without degradation.
+By employing our proposed ENOTO framework, we demonstrate that ENOTO-LAPO can not only enhance the offline performance of LAPO, but also facilitate more rapid performance improvement while maintaining the offline performance without degradation.
 This approach enables the offline agent to quickly adapt to the real-world environment, providing efficient and effective online fine-tuning.